fnp/wolnelektury/README.md

 Dependencies
 ============

- * Python 2.7
+ * Python 3.4+
  * All packages listed in requirements.txt
  * Sass>=3.2

 How to deploy (development version)
 =============

-1. Checkout the source code from Github and enter the directory
+1. Checkout the source code from Git and enter the directory
 2. Install libraries (we recommend using pip):

     pip install -r requirements/requirements.txt
-    git submodule update --init

-3. Setup your local configuration based on settings.py.
+3. Setup your local configuration in src/wolnelektury/localsettings.py.
 You need to generate a new SECRET_KEY, database stuff and domain related stuff.
 4. Populate database:

     ./manage.py migrate